491621

 top of page

-A business model to improve areas of weakness in a company
+Use this framework to improve areas of weakness in a company

 Gap analysis is as old as the hills.
 People have always been concerned about improvements by assessing where they stand today against a target of what they would like to achieve.
 However, the term gap analysis is relatively new and was conceived in the 1980s by researchers at the University of Idaho.